therealnicoroshi/modlist/README.md

  Sometimes Wabbajack has trouble downloading files on metered connections like Google Drive.

- If the installation (more than once) on a specific file you will need to manually download it and put it into your Downloads folder within the MO2 installation then re-run Wabback so it can complete
+ If the installation fails (more than once) on a specific file you will need to manually download it and put it into your Downloads folder within the MO2 installation then re-run Wabback so it can complete

  This links are provided for your convienence